ISO 3166-1: Changes

 The ISO 3166/MA updates ISO 3166-1 when necessary.
-A country is usually assigned new ISO 3166-1 codes if it changes its name or its territorial boundaries.
+A country is normally assigned new ISO 3166-1 codes if it changes its name or its territorial boundaries.
 In general, new alphabetic codes are assigned if a country changes a significant part of its name, while a new numeric code is assigned if a country changes its territorial boundaries.
-Codes for formerly used country names that were deleted from ISO 3166-1 are published in ISO 3166-3.
+Codes for country names that have been deleted from ISO 3166-1 are published in ISO 3166-3.

-ISO used to announce changes in newsletters which updated the currently valid standard, and releasing new editions which comprise a consolidation of newsletter changes.
-As of July 2013, changes are published in the online catalogue of ISO only, and no newsletters are published anymore.
-Past newsletters remain available through the search option on the ISO website.
+ISO formerly announced changes in newsletters which updated the standard, and periodically released new editions which consolidated the newsletter changes.
+As of July 2013, changes are published in the online catalogue of ISO only, and newsletters are no longer published.
+Past newsletters remain available via the search option on the ISO website.